Swami Rudrananda: Fiji

 Rudrananda was sent to Fiji by the Ramakrishna Mission in 1939, as Swami Avinashananda moved to Sri Lanka, to assist Then India Sanmarga Ikya (T.I.S.I.)
 Sangam in its religious and cultural activities.
 Swami Rudrananda consolidated and expanded the activities of T.I.S.I.
 Sangam based at Sangam Ashram in Nadi.

 Swami Rudrananda was fondly called a "SarkkariSami", as he was working for the betterment of sugar cane workers in Fiji.

 He implemented several measures, notably that Sangam work for all people instead of serving only south Indians.
 A saffron colored flag was designed for Sangam.
 Education and Temple constructions were considered as primary needs.

 Swami Rudrananda was the first to introduce multiracial and multicultural activities in Fiji to bring the ethnic groups together.
 He made sure that the Sangam schools and Sri Vivekananda High School were open to all ethnic groups.
 Swami Rudrananda also organised interfaith services.

 He acquired properties for Sangam including freehold land at Savusavu (130 acres) and Madhuvani, Rakiraki (1037 acres).
 The Sangam Sarada Printing Press was started, on 15 August 1948, to address the educational needs of the community at large.

 Publications like Sangam in Tamil, Pacific Review in English, Jagriti in Hindi, and Na Pacifica in Fijian were published and circulated to give voice to the Indian community.

 Although Rudrananda initially refused to take part in union or political activities, he worked with A. D. Patel to help found the Maha Sangh.
-During the 1943 strike, the government restricted his movements amid calls for his deportation to India.
+During the 1943 strike, the government restricted his movements amid calls for deportation to India.
 He remained an active member of the Federation Party.
 During the strike, he was sentenced to imprisonment with hard labor along with Patel.

 In 1951, Rudrananda attempted to amalgamate the Sangam and Ramakrishna Mission into a single organization.
 This was seen by some South Indians as an attempt by the mission to take over the assets of the Sangam.
 There was widespread protest, although the founder of the Sangam, Sadhu Kuppuswami, supported Rudrananda.
-A compromise was reached when the Sri Vivekananda High School was transferred to the Mission and the Sangam ran its own schools.
+A compromise was reached when the Sri Vivekananda High School was transferred to the Mission and the Sangam ran its schools.